awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 For more information about storage, see [Amazon RDS DB Instance Storage](CHAP_Storage.md)\.

-#### RDS API<a name="USER_PIOPS.DisablingAutoscaling.api"></a>
+#### Amazon RDS API<a name="USER_PIOPS.DisablingAutoscaling.api"></a>

- To turn off storage autoscaling for a DB instance, use the RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ModifyDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ModifyDBInstance.html)\.
+ To turn off storage autoscaling for a DB instance, use the Amazon RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ModifyDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ModifyDBInstance.html)\.
 Set the following parameter:
 +  `MaxAllocatedStorage` – Specify a value equal to the `AllocatedStorage` setting to prevent further Amazon RDS storage autoscaling for the specified DB instance\.

 For more information about storage, see [Amazon RDS DB Instance Storage](CHAP_Storage.md)\.